 - Child pornography

 would make working in a gym as a trainer, almost impossible.
-While there are always exceptions to everything, I just don’t think the managers of most gyms would take the chance on allowing someone with this criminal background to interact with their members.
+While there are always exceptions to everything, I just don't think the managers of most gyms would take the chance of allowing someone with this type of criminal background to interact with their members.

 On the other hand, crimes such as:

 - Car theft